 Liberals have gotten into this game, too.
 But the Conservatives use this kind of high-emotion digital tactic more effectively, churning out intense social media videos, leveraging bombastic rhetoric and emotional topics to whip supporters into a frenzy.
-Since Pierre Poilievre's leadership win, he has frequently posted videos with titles such as "What a Liberal snob thinks of Canadians."
+Since Pierre Poilievre's leadership win, he has

-We know that algorithms on Facebook, Twitter, and YouTube tend to prioritize content that provokes emotions10-be they positive or negative.
+We know that algorithms on Facebook, Twitter, and YouTube tend to prioritize content that provokes emotions-be they positive or negative.
 So, these MPs are only leaning into what works.
 One Conservative politician admitted MPs now think about Question Period exclusively in terms of what can be clipped and shared on social media.